Laos LA-B2 Work Visa for Foreign Employees: Requirements, Process, and What Your Employer Needs to Do

 Step 6: Employee Receives Documents and Multiple-Entry Visa

 Once the Work Permit and Stay Permit are approved, the visa is converted to multiple-entry status matching the employment contract duration (3, 6, or 12 months).
 See the overview table for published fee figures.
-Confirm the current total with the Consular Department.

 The employee now holds three documents: the multiple-entry visa, the Work Permit, and the Stay Permit Card.